rxfxt/deepmumble/README.md

 # DeepMumble

 DeepMumble is a package to generate lyrics based on any artists style using machine learning.
-The package is interactive, allowing the user to extracte the compelte discography of an artist, train a machine learning model, and generate new lyrics.
+The package is interactive, allowing the user to extract the complete discography of an artist, train a machine learning model, and generate new lyrics.

 ## Background